-Our sales and marketing expenses consist primarily of personnel expenses related to sales and marketing activities, general advertising expenses, sales commission and writtenoff accounts receivable.
-Our sales and marketing expenses will increase to the extent that we expand our operations, hire additional employees and increase our sales and marketing activities.
-We expect sales and marketing expenses to increase in the fiscal year ending March 31, 2015 in accordance with our business expansion, increase in the number of sales personnel and to further promotion of our cloud computing related services and LTE SIM card offerings.
+Our sales and marketing expenses consist primarily of personnel expenses related to sales and marketing activities, general advertising expenses and sales commission.
+Our sales and marketing expenses should increase to the extent that we expand our operations, hire additional employees and increase our sales and marketing activities.
+Sales commission expenses for our sales channels should also increase as we acquire more subscriptions for our LTE mobile data communication services for consumer.
+We expect sales and marketing expenses to increase in the fiscal year ending March 31, 2016 as we expand our business, increase the number of sales personnel and further promote our cloud computing services and LTE mobile data communications services for consumers.